Donna Fargo

-Donna Fargo (born Yvonne Vaughn; November 10, 1945) is an American country singer-songwriter and author known for a series of Top 10 country hits in the 1970s.
+Donna Fargo (born Yvonne Vaughn; November 10, 1945) is an American country singer-songwriter known for a series of Top 10 country hits in the 1970s.
 These include "The Happiest Girl In The Whole U.S.A." and "Funny Face", both of which were released in 1972 and became crossover pop hits that year.

 Fargo has won major awards since her debut in the late 1960s, including one Grammy Award, five awards from the Academy of Country Music and one award from the Country Music Association.

 Biography

 Early life

 Fargo was born Yvonne Vaughn on November 10, 1945, in Mount Airy, North Carolina.
 She sang from her early years, but never thought about singing professionally.
 Fargo attended High Point College in North Carolina, then earned a degree at the University of Southern California (USC).
 After graduating from USC, she became a teacher at Northview High School in Covina, California, eventually progressing to head of the English Department.
 While still teaching, Fargo started pursuing a music career, performing in local clubs in Southern California.
 In 1966 she met Stan Silver who became her manager and, in 1968, her husband.